 February 11, 2013

-With foaling season around the corner, get the lowdown on this requirement for registering your new American Quarter Horse.
+Get the lowdown on the DNA and parentage requirements for registering your new American Quarter Horse.

 DNA typing is required if: